verbose/verb/docs/src/extras/comparison-to-assemble.md

 Verb was specifically created to make it easier to manage documentation for GitHub projects.
 In a nutshell:

-* Use [Assemble][] to build components, sites, blogs and other projects where HTML is the end result.
 * Use Verb to generate and maintain markdown documentation for your [Assemble][] (or non-Assemble) projects.
+* Use [Assemble][] to generate a website from your Verb docs!
+Assemble is great for building components, sites, blogs and other projects where HTML is the end result.

 ### Comparison